HUSKI3/HUSKI3/README.md

 ### Hi there, I'm Linkus - aka HUSKI3 👋

-## I'm a Student and a Developer!
+## I'm a Backend and ISR Developer!
-- 🔭 I’m currently working on NoPHP
+- 🔭 I’m currently working on GhostNet
 - 🌱 I’m currently learning everything new!
 - 👯 I’m looking to collaborate with other creators
 - ⚡ Fun fact: I love to draw